- 1) The issue

 a) Advantage of the system in the event of a crisis

-Another of the advantages of setting up such a system is the ease with which public authorities can, in the event of a very serious crisis, such as the 1973 oil crisis@preview, the speculative financial crisis in 2008@preview or a health crisis such as the COVID-19@preview in progress when this article is being finalised, steer support to companies as quickly and effectively as possible.
+Another of the advantages of setting up such a system is the ease with which public authorities can, in the event of a very serious crisis, such as the 1973 oil crisis, the speculative financial crisis in 2008 or a health crisis such as the coronavirus in progress when this article is being finalised, steer support to companies as quickly and effectively as possible.

-Indeed, the participation is more flexible and faster than the setting up of Nationalizations (reflections on March 19th on the necessity@preview of their implementation) which are always long and difficult to set up.
+Indeed, the participation is more flexible and faster than the setting up of Nationalizations which are always long and difficult to set up.
 All the more so as this Nationalisation mechanism would not be supported by the digitisation of the services needed to be carried out as would be the case with the mechanism for converting public aid into company shares.

 Thus a Government that wants to act quickly to support its companies, may decide to take 10% of the shares of each company automatically.
 With, through the digitization of services, an immediate financial payment (it is up to each country to see where the funding comes from) in return for its participation.
 All this potentially at the speed of the electrons circulating on the networks and in the computer servers.
 As a reaction speed, it is difficult to be faster 🙂